 Here at Poulsbo Animal Clinic, we take great pride in offering in-house routine and advanced orthopedic surgeries without the need to travel to the Seattle area.
-Dr. Craig Adams and Dr. Blanchette, two of our clinic’s veterinarians, are highly skilled and experienced in performing a wide variety of orthopedic surgeries.
-Dr. Adams and Dr. Blanchette are currently a members of the Veterinary Orthopedic Society (VOS), a specialty organization committed to the research and clinical practice in veterinary orthopedics.
+Dr. Craig Adams is highly skilled and experienced in performing a wide variety of orthopedic surgeries.
+Dr. Adams is currently a member of the Veterinary Orthopedic Society (VOS), a specialty organization committed to the research and clinical practice in veterinary orthopedics.
 He also has advanced training in minimally-invasive plating osteosynthesis (MIPO), a specialized technique to repair fractures that preserves blood supply to the bone, decreases infection risk, and promotes healing.

-Using specialized instrumentation, Dr. Adams and Dr. Blanchette are able to repair a variety of conditions or injuries, including:
+Using specialized instrumentation, Dr. Adams is able to repair a variety of conditions or injuries, including:

 - Ruptured or torn cranial cruciate ligaments (CCL), also known as anterior cruciate ligaments (ACL)